sq221/awesome-symbolic-regression/README.md

-# awesome-symbolic-regression
+# Awesome Symbolic Regression

 This repository is a collection of papers, methods, benchmarks and datasets of SR(Symbolic Regression).

 ## Papers

 ### Survey